amirh-far/amirh-far/README.md

 <h2></h2>

-I'm Amirhosein Farhangian, a Computer Engineering student at the University of Isfahan and an AI Engineer at Netflow-AI Company.
+I'm Amirhosein Farhangian, a Computer Engineering student at University of Isfahan and an AI Engineer at Netflow-AI Company.
 I'm open to research and project collaborations in LLMs and computer vision—please feel free to reach out via email if interested.

 ### Reach me on